TerriaJS/terriajs/Documentation/Customizing/Config-JSON.md

 `"supportEmail"`            | The email address shown when things go wrong.
 `"brandBarElements": [ ]`   | An array of HTML strings that fill up the top left logo space.
 `"defaultMaximumShownFeatureInfos"` | The maximum number of "feature info" boxes that can be displayed when clicking a point.
 (Default: 100)
+`"initialBaseMap"` | The first basemap shown for new users.
+This string must match the label used to identify basemaps.
+Once a user switches basemap, their preference will override this.

 ## Advanced options